Thursday, December 1, 2016, 7:30 p.m.

 Grammy-winning singer-songwriter Harris has been recording music for more than 20 years.
-A so-called “staple of New York's East Village music scene,” his sound—hailed by critics as “exquisite chamber rock” blending “modern Americana and jazz-informed folk-pop”— has drawn comparisons to Paul Simon, Serge Gainsbourg, and Neil Young.
-His songs have been recorded by artists including Smokey Robinson, Willie Nelson, Norah Jones, The Black Keys, and many others.
+A “staple of New York's East Village music scene,” his sound—hailed by critics as “exquisite chamber rock” blending “modern Americana and jazz-informed folk-pop”— has drawn comparisons to Paul Simon, Serge Gainsbourg, and Neil Young.
+His songs have been recorded by artists including Smokey Robinson, Willie Nelson, Norah Jones, and The Black Keys.

 Together with Katherine Maxfield, Harris will discuss the particular creative process that fuels the songwriter’s craft.
 The second act of the evening is an intimate concert with Harris and vocalist Petra Haden, with whom Harris released the album It Seemed Like a Good Idea – Petra Haden Sings Jesse Harris earlier this year.

 Originally from New York City, Harris is a singer, songwriter, guitarist, and producer of artists from all over the world.
 He launched his career in the mid-1990s—releasing records with his first band Once Blue and playing guitar on albums by pop stars like Lisa Loeb and Jewel.
 In 2003 he received the Grammy Award for “Song Of The Year” for penning Norah Jones’s breakout hit “Don’t Know Why” (among four other songs for her debut album Come Away with Me).